ROCm/rocDecode/docs/install/rocDecode-package-install.rst

 Installing rocDecode with the package installer
 ********************************************************************

-There are three rocDecode packages available:
+Three rocDecode packages are available:

 * ``rocdecode``: The rocDecode runtime package.
 This is the basic rocDecode package.
+It must always be installed.
 * ``rocdecode-dev``: The rocDecode development package.
 This package installs a full suite of libraries, header files, and samples.
 This package needs to be installed to use the rocDecode samples.
 * ``rocdecode-test``: A test package that provides a CTest to verify the installation.
 This package needs to be installed to use the rocDecode samples.